-Early Childhood Studies BA (Hons)
+BA (Hons) Early Childhood Studies (Graduate Practitioner)

 Undergraduate degree

-Develop the skills, knowledge and confidence to support a rewarding career in shaping early childhood learning and development.
+Develop the skills, professional knowledge and confidence to support a rewarding career in shaping early childhood learning and development.

 Course highlights

-- Ranked 6th in the country by the Guardian League Table 2023
+• Ranked 7th in the country by the Guardian League Table 2024

-- Opens up a variety of career options within the early childhood sector
+• Opens up a variety of career options within the early childhood sector

-About your course
+Start your course in September

 Course overview

 Our modules have been designed to develop your understanding of professional and inclusive practice, supporting both the child and the family.
-You’ll cover a variety of key topics including the roles of parents and other key persons on child development, the impacts of lifestyle factors such as activity levels, diet and health, how a child’s environment influences growth and development, organisational policies and practices, as well as exploring child welfare issues such as protection and safeguarding.
+You’ll cover a variety of key topics including the roles of parents and other key persons on young children's development, the impacts of lifestyle factors such as activity levels, diet and health, how a child’s environment influences growth and development, organisational policies and practices, as well as exploring child welfare issues such as protection and safeguarding.
 You’ll be introduced to existing theory and essential research skills relating to children, highlighting the importance of linking theory to your practice.
 You’ll also focus on your own personal development helping you to reflect on your own working practices and approaches, and identifying opportunities for further learning and skill enhancement.
 At the end of the course you’ll have the opportunity to undertake a major project on a topic that addresses significant questions relating to your work and/or your specific area of interest.

 It is a mandatory requirement to take a practical placement as part of this course.
 If you are already working in an Early Years (0-8 years) setting then this can be incorporated into your work, otherwise you will need to secure a placement.
 It’s a great chance to get hands-on experience in early years and education.